-The experiment employs the two axial motional modes, $M_1$ (in-phase) and $M_2$ (out-of-phase), of a $\mathrm{^{40}Ca^+}$ and $\mathrm{^{44}Ca^+}$ linear crystal confined in an rf Paul trap [Fig.~\ref{fig1_exp_overview}(a)].
+To experimentally realize two coupled vdP oscillators we employ the two axial motional modes, $M_1$ (in-phase) and $M_2$ (out-of-phase), of a $\mathrm{^{40}Ca^+}$--$\mathrm{^{44}Ca^+}$ linear two-ion crystal confined in an rf Paul trap [see Fig.~\ref{fig1_exp_overview}(a)].
 The uncoupled collective motion is described by the Hamiltonian $ H_0= \omega_1 a_1^\dagger a_1+ \omega_2 a_2^\dagger a_2$, where $\omega_{1,2}$ are the frequencies of mode $M_{1,2}$ and $a_{1,2}$ are the corresponding ladder operators.
 Qubit-motion couplings are implemented via driving motional sidebands of the $4^2 S_{1/2}\leftrightarrow 3^2 D_{5/2}$ quadrupole transition of the $\mathrm{^{40}Ca^+}$ ion.
-Due to the $\mathrm{^{40}Ca^+}$- $\mathrm{^{44}Ca^+}$ isotope shift of 5.34\,GHz on this transition~\cite{knollmann2019part}, the applied laser field does not couple to the internal state of the $\mathrm{^{44}Ca^+}$ ion, resulting in Jaynes-Cumming-type interactions.
-Motional dissipation required for the limit-cycle dynamics of the quantum vdP oscillators is engineered by returning the $3^2 D_{5/2}(m=-5/2)$ population to the $4^2 S_{1/2}(m=-1/2)$ state via optical pumping, i.e. resetting the qubit \{$\ket{\uparrow}=D_{5/2}(m=-5/2),\ket{ \downarrow}=S_{1/2}(m=-1/2)$\} [Fig.~\ref{fig1_exp_overview}(c)].
+Due to the $\mathrm{^{40}Ca^+}$- $\mathrm{^{44}Ca^+}$ isotope shift of 5.34\,GHz on this transition~\cite{knollmann2019part}, the applied laser field does not couple to the internal state of the $\mathrm{^{44}Ca^+}$ ion, resulting in Jaynes-Cummings-type interactions.
+Motional dissipation required for the limit-cycle dynamics of the quantum vdP oscillators is engineered by returning the $3^2 D_{5/2}(m=-5/2)$ population to the $4^2 S_{1/2}(m=-1/2)$ state via optical pumping, i.e. resetting the qubit \{$\ket{\uparrow}=D_{5/2}(m=-5/2),\ket{ \downarrow}=S_{1/2}(m=-1/2)$\} [see Fig.~\ref{fig1_exp_overview}(c) and Figs.~\ref{fig_ex:quantum_circuit}(b)-(d)].
 Specifically, negative damping ($\mathcal{D}[a^\dagger]$) is implemented through coupling to the first-order blue sideband (BSB), which corresponds to transitions that add one phonon.
 Nonlinear damping ($\mathcal{D}[a^2]$) is realized by driving the second-order red sideband (2RSB), which corresponds to transitions that remove two phonons simultaneously.
 In both cases, the interaction is applied stroboscopically with a randomized phase and followed by resetting the qubit after each evolution step, ensuring effective damping in the individual motional modes.